Mend-Ooyo Gombojav: Poetry

 In 1980, he published his first book of poetry, The Bird of Thought.
 Many were to follow.
 After the 1990 Democratic Revolution in Mongolia and the end of single-party communist rule, he started to publish more of his work, "including the writing that espoused his pastoral roots and eventually became his best-known poems."
 Since his first book, he has published over twenty other books of poetry, and over a dozen novels and children's books.

-Altan Ovoo (Golden Hill) is an ongoing work of poetic fiction that has become one of the most influential pieces of contemporary Mongolian literature.
+Altan Ovoo (Golden Hill) is an ongoing work of poetic fiction.
 First published in 1993, its fifth edition was published in 2010.
 Altan Ovoo has been translated into English by Simon Wickham-Smith in 2007.
-According to Wickham-Smith, Mend-Ooyo has referred to this book as his most important work.
-Mend-Ooyo constantly rearranges and edits "the elements of the narrative, to such an extent that it seems sometimes to be more an experimental novel (à la B.S.
-Johnson perhaps) than a work by a romantic and deeply traditional Central Asian writer," explains Wickham-Smith.

 Altan Ovoo has been the focus of Simon Wickham-Smith's Ph.D. dissertation at the University of Washington.
 He explains that "Mend-Ooyo's poetic novel Altan Ovoo offers a vision of nomadic literature based as much on the history and worldview of Mongol nomadic herders as on the late twentieth century Mongolia, poised between Soviet-influenced socialism and Euro-American democratic capitalism, in which it was written."
-In his dissertation, Wickham-Smith presents "Altan Ovoo as a prism through which the ideas on which nomadic culture is based can be shown as being central to the self-image of Mongolia's people, both in relation to the past and to the future."